angular/angular/aio/content/guide/forms-overview.md

 * **Reactive forms** provide direct, explicit access to the underlying forms object model.
 Compared to template-driven forms, they are more robust: they're more scalable, reusable, and testable.
 If forms are a key part of your application, or you're already using reactive patterns for building your application, use reactive forms.

 * **Template-driven forms** rely on directives in the template to create and manipulate the underlying object model.
 They are useful for adding a simple form to an app, such as an email list signup form.
-They're easy to add to an app, but they don't scale as well as reactive forms.
+They're straightforward to add to an app, but they don't scale as well as reactive forms.
 If you have very basic form requirements and logic that can be managed solely in the template, template-driven forms could be a good fit.

 ### Key differences

-The table below summarizes the key differences between reactive and template-driven forms.
+The following table summarizes the key differences between reactive and template-driven forms.

 <style>
   table {width: 100%};